Coronavirus digest: Melbourne extends lockdown amid delta outbreak | DW | 19.07.2021

 Australian authorities on Monday also canceled British far-right commentator Katie Hopkins' visa after she boasted on social media about breaking strict hotel quarantine rules.

-South Korea's military recorded its biggest coronavirus infections cluster to date, with 80% of personnel aboard an anti-piracy mission off East Africa testing positive.
+South Korea's military recorded its biggest coronavirus infections cluster to date, with 80% of personnel aboard an anti-piracy mission off the coast of East Africa testing positive.

 Authorities suspect the cluster of 247 cases may have started when the destroyer docked in the Gulf of Aden to load goods late last month.

-For nearly two weeks, South Korea has recorded over 1,100 new COVID cases a day as the country battles an outbreak triggered by a surge of the delta variant.
+For nearly two weeks, South Korea has recorded more tha 1,100 new COVID cases a day as the country battles an outbreak triggered by a surge of the delta variant.

 Singapore's Health Ministry has advised unvaccinated people to stay home as much as possible for the next few weeks amid fears of another COVID-19 outbreak.